 “Hey,” I said to her.
 “Did you know this guy just got out of prison today?”

 Her eyes shifted to Louis, whose eyes shifted to me.
 I knew it wasn’t something he wanted to talk about.
-I knew that before the sharp glare came my way.
-But everyone is a sucker for a good prison story.
+I knew that even before the sharp glare came my way.
+But hey, everyone is a sucker for a good prison story.

 “You did?
 For how long?” she asked.